alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-tokens-without-langchain.md

 };
 ```

-## Calling the model
+## Calling the modelCOnfig

-Now, define a method for a LangGraph node that will call the model.
-It will handle formatting tool calls to and from the model, as well as streaming via [custom callback events](https://js.langchain.com/v0.2/docs/how_to/callbacks_custom_events).
+Now, define a method for a LangGraph node that will call the modelCOnfig.
+It will handle formatting tool calls to and from the modelCOnfig, as well as streaming via [custom callback events](https://js.langchain.com/v0.2/docs/how_to/callbacks_custom_events).

-If you are using [LangSmith](https://docs.smith.langchain.com/), you can also wrap the OpenAI client for the same nice tracing you'd get with a LangChain chat model.
+If you are using [LangSmith](https://docs.smith.langchain.com/), you can also wrap the OpenAI client for the same nice tracing you'd get with a LangChain chat modelCOnfig.

 Here's what that looks like: